Drekith/Dashboard/README.md

 python -m dashboard.main
 ```

-If no hardware is detected, the simulator will provide moving demo data and display a brief status message in the cluster.
+Startup will probe for the configured devices.
+If initialization fails or no hardware is detected, the simulator will activate automatically and display a brief status message in the cluster.

 ## Customizing decoding